julioxavierr/graphql-faker/README.md

-# Express GraphQL
+# GraphQL Server

-Basic GraphQL server using Express and Node.js
+Basic GraphQL server using Express and Node.js returning fake data.

 ## Use